Early-Exit Graph Neural Networks

-\paragraph{Gumbel Softmax Early-Exit Mechanism (O2).} Having addressed \textbf{O1}, we now turn to \textbf{O2}: implementing a contextual early-exit mechanism.
+\textbf{Gumbel Softmax Early-Exit Mechanism (O2)}.
+Having addressed \textbf{O1}, we now turn to \textbf{O2}: implementing a contextual early-exit mechanism.
 We first focus on node classification; the extension to graph classification is presented in Appendix~\ref{sec:extended_algorithm}.
-Recently, a very similar problem was faced by \citet{coognns}, where each node had to take actions based on the context.
-Their strategy employed the straight-through Gumbel-Softmax estimator \citep{gumbel_softmax1, gumbel_softmax2}, which derives a continuous approximation of discrete action sampling.
-Taking inspiration from \citet{coognns}, we propose something similar but with a reduced action space.
-Let $\Omega$ be the action space, we have $|\Omega|=2$, where $\Omega = \{\texttt{0}, \texttt{1}\}$, with \texttt{0} is the \textit{non-exiting}, and \texttt{1} is the \textit{exiting} action.
-In our work, we define \( \mathbf{C} \in \mathbb{R}^{|\Omega|} \) as a confidence vector representing action probabilities.
-For example, \( \mathbf{C}(\texttt{1}) \) gives the probability of exiting at a specific network state.
+Taking inspiration from \citet{coognns}, we employ the straight-through Gumbel-Softmax estimator~\citep{gumbel_softmax1, gumbel_softmax2}, which provides a differentiable relaxation of discrete sampling.
+Let $\Omega$ be the action space, $\Omega=\{\texttt{0},\texttt{1}\}$ that corresponds to \textit{continue} (\texttt{0}) or \textit{exit} (\texttt{1}).
+For each node, a confidence vector $\mathbf{C}\in\mathbb{R}^{|\Omega|}$ defines action probabilities (e.g., $\mathbf{C}(\texttt{1})$ is the exit probability).
 The Gumbel-Softmax estimator approximates the categorical distribution \( \mathbf{C} \) using a Gumbel-distributed vector \( \mathbf{g} \in \mathbb{R}^{|\Omega|} \), where each component \( g(a) \sim \text{GUMBEL}(0, 1) \) for \( a \in \{\texttt{0}, \texttt{1}\} \).
-Given \( \mathbf{C} \) and a temperature parameter \( \nu \), the Gumbel-Softmax score for node \( i \) is computed as:
+For a node $i$, given its confidence vector \( \mathbf{C}_i \) and a temperature parameter \( \nu_i \), the Gumbel-Softmax score is computed as: \looseness=-1